mih/Psignifit-3.x/doc-src/INSTALL_WINDOWS.rst

 Windows
 =======

+This is the installation instruction for the python version, not the matlab version.

 The easiest way to use psignifit is to use the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_.
 In that case, you might want to download one of the 'swigged' archives from: